-- Undertaken an inspection of the site and surrounding locality; - Undertaken a review of the relevant provisions of the Hornsby Local Environmental Plan 2013 (the "LEP"); - Undertaken a review of the relevant sections of the Hornsby Development Control Plan 2013 (the "DCP"); and - Given consideration to the relevant provisions of the Environmental Planning and Assessment Act, 1979 (the "Act") and the Environmental Planning & Assessment Regulations, 2000 (the "Regs").
+- Undertaken an inspection of the site and surrounding locality. - Undertaken a review of the relevant provisions of the Hornsby Local Environmental Plan 2013 (the "LEP"). - Undertaken a review of the relevant sections of the Hornsby Development Control Plan 2013 (the "DCP"); and - Considered the relevant provisions of the Environmental Planning and Assessment Act, 1979 (the "Act") and the Environmental Planning & Assessment Regulation, 2021 (the "Regs").